csienslab/mobula/README.md

 - extra_wires.yml

 ### hosts.yml
 This file describes the hosts and the settings of access network.
-Because it also contains the private keys of WireGuard, this file should be protected.
 Example can be found at `hosts.yml.example`.
 ```yml
 all:
   hosts: